KOBEI Rice 101

 What is KOBEI Rice?

-KOBEI Rice is a low-calorie, low-carb rice that closely resembles white Jasmine rice.
-It is primarily made from a simple blend of konjac and a touch of rice grain, then shaped into-rice like grains.
+KOBEI Rice is a low-calorie, low-carb rice alternative to traditional rice.
+It is primarily made from a simple blend of konjac and rice flour, then shaped into-rice like grains.

 What is Konjac?

-Konjac is a root vegetable native to East and Southeast Asia where it has been used in cooking for centuries.
-What makes it special is a soluble fiber called glucomannan known for its ability to absorb many times its weight in water.
-Because konjac is made up mostly of fiber and water, it is often used to create low-calorie, low-carb alternatives to traditional starch-heavy staples.
+Konjac is a root vegetable native to East and Southeast Asia, where it has been used in cooking for centuries.
+It contains a soluble fiber called glucomannan, which can absorb many times its weight in water.
+Because of this, konjac is often used to make low-calorie, low-carb alternatives to traditional starch-heavy staples.

 HOW TO COOk KOBEI RICE